Table of Contents

 - CSP headers have no one size fits all configuration, these need to be customized on a website by website basis to actually provide any real security

-- If we did implement one by default, it would have to be wide open to avoid crippling sites and swamping support, therefore, it wouldn’t provide any real security at all.
+- If we did implement one by default, it would have to be wide open to avoid crippling sites and swamping our support team 24/7, therefore, it wouldn’t provide any real security at all.
 Even worse, it may give our users a false sense of security, and that goes against everything we’re about as a company.

 A CSP header will dictate where you can load fonts and analytics from, it will affect map and video embeds, code embeds, and a whole lot more.
 We can’t create a CSP that takes into account everyone’s specific requirements.